seanchiuai/penpal-extension/README.md

 ### 4. Test the Extension

-1. Click the Penpal extension icon in your Chrome toolbar
+1. **Open the sidebar**: Click the Penpal extension icon in your Chrome toolbar
+   - The sidebar panel will open on the right side of your browser

-2. Sign in using the Clerk authentication form
+2. **Sign in**: Use the Clerk authentication form in the sidebar

-3. After successful authentication, you should see:
+3. **After successful authentication**, you should see:
-   - A green checkmark icon
+   - A large green checkmark icon with animation
    - "Working" status message
    - Your name and email
    - Sign out button

+4. **Auto-activation on Google Docs**: Visit any Google Docs page
+   - The sidebar will automatically be available
+   - Click the extension icon to open it

 ## Development

-### Extension Popup
+### Extension Sidebar

-The popup is a compact interface (320x400px) that appears when clicking the extension icon:
+The sidebar is a full-height panel that opens alongside web pages:

-- **popup.html** - HTML structure for the popup
+- **sidebar.html** - HTML structure for the sidebar
-- **popup.js** - Handles authentication and UI state
+- **sidebar.js** - Handles authentication and UI state
-- **popup.css** - Styling optimized for the popup size
+- **sidebar.css** - Styling optimized for sidebar layout
+- **background.js** - Service worker that opens the sidebar on icon click

+The sidebar uses Chrome's Side Panel API (Manifest V3) for a native side-by-side experience.

 ### Standalone Demo